Stem Cells Are Immortal, But They Do Get Old

 “The question now is whether we can find therapies that keep the good aged HSCs and get rid of the bad ones,” she says.
 In theory, such remedies would support healthy aging and help the elderly mount a more robust response to infections, inflammation, and blood cancers.
 In an encouraging sign, the Passegué team was able to restore autophagy in aged HSCs in tissue culture by treating them with chemical compounds.

-Read more Dr. Passegué’s plans for stem cell research at CUMC: 5 Questions with Prof. Emmanuelle Passegué on Stem Cells.
+Read more Dr. Passegué’s plans for stem cell research at CUIMC: 5 Questions with Prof. Emmanuelle Passegué on Stem Cells.